Skip to main content

 FAQ

-Can I use the generated config file in a real project?
+can I use the generated config file as a starting point for a real project